-Now that yoga studios are temporarily closed and we’re learning to experience our practice at home, I started to develop wrist pain and difficulty with balance poses.
+When the yoga studios were temporarily closed during the pandemic we learned to experience our practice at home, During that time, I started to develop wrist pain and difficulty with balance poses.
 These issues were caused by practicing on carpet.
 While on the whole, yoga is one of the easier exercises to move to a home spaces, there are definite cons to working out on an uneven surface.
 I’m going to write a bit about them below as I think they are important for your own practice and well-being.
 Let’s get into it….

 The key issues are:

 - Stability & Focus

 Soft flooring interferes with a nuanced practice.
 Yoga poses are composed of contrasting actions.
 You are lengthening one area, while holding or contracting another area.
 It is a dance between Mulha (Roots) and Uddiyama (Upward Movement of Energy), and much of this occurs in your hands and feet.
 Consider how your foot is placed in Trikonasana (Triangle Pose).
 Can you root the ball of your foot, while lifting your arch at the same time?
 Consider your hand placement in Adho Mukha Svanasana (Downward-Facing Dog Pose).
 Can you shift the weight from the palm of your hand to the base of each finger, while maintaining the natural inside arch of the hand?
 These subtle adjustments exist so your movements align with your anatomy.
 Not only do they serve to prevent injuries, they are also essential to healing your body of tensions that you have accrued with age and lifestyle.